Collaboration: A dynamic office environment that works for everyone

 The ground floor now features two fully refurbished meeting rooms: 'The Summit', which serves as a traditional boardroom and client meeting space, and 'The Refuge', a smaller co-working come meeting room positioned nearer the back of the breakout area.

 'The Summit' has an internalised TV/computer setup and a coffee bar hidden within a back wall storage cabinet.
-The room is also fitted with luxury furnishings and conferencing facilities, and also features an impressive, suspended bulkhead ceiling detail with recessed neon lights that can cycle through an array of colours via a dedicated ambient lighting panel.
+The room is also fitted with luxury office furnishings and conferencing facilities, and also features an impressive, suspended bulkhead ceiling detail with recessed neon lights that can cycle through an array of colours via a dedicated ambient lighting panel.

 The boardroom space is also adorned with photo frames showcasing SEC's various projects and award wins throughout the years; a simple touch which finishes the space off nicely.